Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Restarted for known

 \section{Restarted $ \apex$ for known $\mu^{*}$}

-By leveraging the $\Wcer$, we can now address convex {\pws} optimization under a $\mu^{*}$-QG without requiring prior knowledge of the optimal value $f^{*}$.
+By leveraging the $\Wcer$, we can now address convex {\pws} optimization under a $\mu^{*}$-QG condition without requiring prior knowledge of the optimal value $f^{*}$.
 We maintain two evolving estimates: one is a lower bound ($\bar{f}-\Delta$) on $f^{*}$ obtained from $\Wcer$ and the other is an upper bound ($\bar{f}$) on $f^{*}$ tracked by the best objective value encountered along the iterates.
 We then restrict our search to the level between these two bounds.
 Algorithm~\ref{alg:rapex_mu_star_known} implements this idea via a simple restart mechanism.
-Algorithm~\ref{alg:rapex_mu_star_known} first initializes a trustable optimality gap $\Delta_{0}$ by $\mu$-QG roughly.
-Subsequently, Algorithm~\ref{alg:rapex_mu_star_known} sets the level between the current upper bound and lower bound and run the accelerated bundle level for piecewise smooth until one of two restarted conditions is met: \begin{itemize} \item Upper bound improvement (Line~\ref{enu:upper_bound_shrink}): the upper bound has a good improvement, specifically, the gap between upper bound and previous lower bound decrease by a factor $\theta$. \item Lower bound improvement (Line~\ref{enu:lower_bound_shrink}): an iterate $x_{s}^{t}$ attains $\norm{x_{s}^{t}-\bar{y}}$ large enough to generate a new $\Wcer$, which by Lemma~\ref{lem:W_certificate_lower_bound} yields a strictly tighter lower bound $(\bar{f}-\theta\Delta)$ on $f^{*}$. \end{itemize} By alternately tightening the upper and lower bounds through these two triggers, Algorithm~\ref{alg:rapex_mu_star_known} converges to $f^{*}$ without requiring explicit knowledge of $f^{*}$.
+Algorithm~\ref{alg:rapex_mu_star_known} initializes a valid gap estimate $\Delta_{1}$ by using convexity and the QG condition.
+Subsequently, Algorithm~\ref{alg:rapex_mu_star_known} sets the level between the current upper and lower bounds and runs the accelerated bundle-level procedure for $\pws$ functions until one of two restart conditions is met: \begin{itemize} \item Upper bound improvement (Line~\ref{enu:upper_bound_shrink}): the upper bound improves sufficiently; specifically, the gap between the upper bound and the previous lower bound decreases by a factor $\theta$. \item Lower bound improvement (Line~\ref{enu:lower_bound_shrink}): the method produces an iterate $x_{s}^{t+1}$ with $\norm{x_{s}^{t+1}-\bar{y}^{s}}$ large enough to generate a new $\Wcer$, which by Proposition~\ref{prop:W_certificate_lower_bound} yields a strictly tighter lower bound $(\bar{f}-\theta\Delta)$ on $f^{*}$. \end{itemize} By alternately tightening the upper and lower bounds through these two triggers, Algorithm~\ref{alg:rapex_mu_star_known} converges to $f^{*}$ without requiring explicit knowledge of $f^{*}$.